-The Boston Architectural College is pleased to announce that Dr. Diana Ramirez-Jasso, BAC Dean of Graduate Studies, Director of Liberal Studies, was recognized as a 2014 "Emerging Scholar" by Diverse: Issues In Higher Education Magazine.
+The Boston Architectural College is pleased to announce that Dr. Diana Ramirez-Jasso, BAC Dean of Graduate Studies and Faculty Member in the History and Theory of Design, was recognized as a 2014 "Emerging Scholar" by Diverse: Issues In Higher Education Magazine.

 Diana is featured in the magazine's January 2, 2014 edition as one of 12 "under 40" scholars from around the country who are making their mark in the academy through teaching, research and service.
 These outstanding scholars serve as an inspiration to both students and colleagues.